Using A Carriage Service To Menace, Harass or Offend

-The police may have given you a Notice to Appear or a Complaint and Summons notifying you of your court date and location.
-If you have been charged with an offence of using a carriage service to menace, harass, or offend, early advice from experienced criminal lawyers will affect the outcome of your case.
+If you have been charged with an offence of using a carriage service to menace, harass, or offend, obtaining advice early on from experienced criminal lawyers will greatly affect the outcome of your case.

-As determined by the law, a carriage service is a service for carrying communications through guided and/or unguided electromagnetic energy.
-This can include: sending material using a mobile service, such as by calls or text messages; the internet, such as through social media; and using email services.
+A carriage service is a service for carrying communications through guided and/or unguided electromagnetic energy.
+This can include communications through text messages or phone calls using a mobile service, or the internet such as social media and email.

 Examples of potential criminal acts using a carriage service include: